Robinson helps UNC beat Miami 94-71 to end 5-game skid

 Robinson’s return was particularly welcome.
 The 6-foot-5 senior didn’t play in Wednesday’s double-overtime loss at Virginia Tech due to lingering effects from a Jan.
 11 car accident in which the other driver was charged with driving while impaired, though Robinson had played Jan.
 18 against Pittsburgh.

-Robinson showed no ill effects Saturday, making 11 of 16 shots and hitting 6 of 10 3-pointers.
-That helped North Carolina finish with a season-high scoring output while shooting 58% after failing to hit 50% all year.
+“The mood in the locker room was so much better,” Robinson said.
+“I feel so much better just because we won, I can sleep good tonight, so I’m happy about that.”

-Freshman Isaiah Wong scored a season-high 19 points for the Hurricanes (10-9, 2-7), who announced shortly before tipoff that Lykes (groin) and that McGusty (back spasms) wouldn’t play due to injuries.
+Freshman Isaiah Wong scored a season-high 19 points for the Hurricanes (10-9, 2-7), who announced shortly before tipoff that Lykes and McGusty wouldn’t play due to injuries.
 Running with just six players much of the way, Miami shot 41% and made 6 of 24 3-pointers.

+“I thought Carolina played very well, shot the ball very well,” Miami coach Jim Larranaga said.
+“We couldn’t stop them and they defensively really caused problems for us.”

 BIG PICTURE

-Miami: The Hurricanes had lost five of six since the start of January, including an overtime home loss to No. 5 Florida State last weekend.
-Things only got worse Saturday, with the Hurricanes struggling badly from the start without top scorer Lykes (15.7 points) and No. 3 scorer McGusty (14.5).
+Miami: The Hurricanes had lost five of six since the start of January.
+Things only got worse Saturday without top scorer Lykes (15.7 points) and No. 3 scorer McGusty (14.5).
+The team said before the game that Lykes was battling a groin injury, though Larranaga described the injury as an issue with a hip flexor.
+McGusty was out with back spasms.
+Both played in Tuesday’s loss at Duke despite not being fully healthy and Larranaga said they hadn’t practiced since.

+“It just made sense to rest them and see if they can get better,” Larranaga said, “because neither one of them is close to 100%.”

 UNC: The Tar Heels hadn’t won a game since the start of 2020, experiencing their first five-game skid since 2003 and their first-ever six-game ACC losing streak going back to a Dec.
 8 loss at Virginia.
 Star freshman point guard Cole Anthony hasn’t played since as he recovers from December knee surgery and the Tar Heels also didn’t have point guard Jeremiah Francis, either.
-Regardless, they finally gave Hall of Fame coach Roy Williams his 880th career victory, allowing him to pass late mentor Dean Smith for fourth on the men’s Division I all-time list nearly a month after tying him in a win against Yale.
+Regardless, they finally gave Williams his 880th career victory.

 UP NEXT